marychellecarreon/POS-React/README.md

 ```

 Then, open the [http://localhost:3000](http://localhost:3000) in your browser.
-Please note that the page will automatically make a reload everytime you edit.
+Notice that page will automatically reload everytime you make an edit.

 You can now open your app in your preferred text editor.